 Cohort life expectancies, even for past years, usually require projected mortality rates for their calculation and so, in such cases, involve an element of subjectivity.
-Many other types of life expectancy that allow you to make comparisons for different population sub-groups, or to look at how long people might expect to live in good health (healthy life expectancy), are calculated on a period basis.Nôl i'r tabl cynnwys
+Many other types of life expectancy that allow comparisons to be made for different population sub-groups, or to look at how long people might expect to live in good health (healthy life expectancy), are calculated on a period basis.Nôl i'r tabl cynnwys

 Period life expectancies tend to be lower than cohort life expectancies because they do not include any assumptions about future improvements in mortality rates.

-Figure 2 shows period and cohort life expectancy at birth for males and females from 1841 to 2018.
+Figure 1 shows period and cohort life expectancy at birth for males and females from 1841 to 2020 for England and Wales.
 The period life expectancy figures use observed historical mortality rates, while the cohort life expectancy figures use a combination of observed and projected mortality data.
 The earlier the year of birth, the more observed data there are for any given cohort.
 The only way to get a true cohort life expectancy at birth is to use fully observed mortality data across their life course, at the point when the whole cohort has died.

-This analysis shows that for cohorts born around 1950, the gap for both males and females between cohort and period life expectancy has been around 9 to 10 years.
-This means that if period life expectancies had been used for these cohorts in 1950, we would have underestimated their life expectancy by this many years.
-This is because observed improvements in mortality rates since then and projected future improvements have not been taken into account.
+This analysis shows that for cohorts born between 1950 and 2000, the gap for both males and females between cohort and period life expectancy at birth has been around 8 to 10 years for England and Wales.
+This means that if period life expectancies had been used for cohorts born in 1950, we would have underestimated their life expectancy by this many years.
+This is because observed improvements in mortality rates and projected future improvements have not been taken into account.

-In the 2018-based projections, future cohort life expectancy at birth is typically around 7 to 8 years higher than the respective period life expectancy at birth.
+In the 2020-based interim national population projections, future cohort life expectancy at birth is typically around seven to eight years higher than the respective period life expectancy at birth for England and Wales.
 Therefore, although cohort life expectancies continue to be projected to be noticeably higher than the corresponding period life expectancy, the differences between period and cohort expectancies are comparable with historical ones.

 Nôl i'r tabl cynnwys